nextcloud/desktop/doc/navigating.rst

 The General window has configuration options such as **Launch on System Startup**, **Use Monochrome Icons**, and **Show Desktop Notifications**.
-This is where you will find the **Edit Ignored Files** button, to launch the ignored files editor, and two new features: **Ask confirmation before downloading folders larger than [folder size]**, and **Add an Account**.
+This is where you will find the **Edit Ignored Files** button, to launch the ignored files editor, and **Ask confirmation before downloading folders larger than [folder size]**.

 Multi-Account Support
 ---------------------

 You may now configure multiple ownCloud accounts in your desktop sync client.
-Simply click the **Add an Account** button on the General tab, and follow the account creation wizard.
+Simply click the **Account** > **Add New** button, and then follow the account creation wizard.
 The new account will appear as a new tab in the settings dialog, where you can adjust its settings at any time.

 Editing Ignored Files
 ---------------------